 At the end of the day, this Never Enough philosophy leads to dissatisfaction.
 If you live for having it all, you will never have enough.
+You can never be satisfied and fulfilled.

-Not to mention, this belief is what causes most to undersave and underinvest - robbing them of financial wealth and security that keeps them stuck on the neverending hamster wheel of "make more - spend more - need to make more - to pay for the more that isn't yet paid for.
+This cultural mindset is what causes you to under-save and under-invest which is what robs you of the financial security and freedom you seek.
+Unbeknownst to you, this is why you feel "stuck" and living on the never-ending hamster wheel of "make more to be able to spend more and need to make more to pay for the more that isn't yet paid for.'